smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 You can make some longer terms wins by doing a gap analysis.
 This involves looking at what content you have on your website and then working out what content is missing.
 For example, are you strong on knowledge base articles for existing customers, but not so good on outward-facing articles that explain to potential customers how your product features will help them?

 If you're really getting into this auditing stuff, you can also do a competitor analysis, which let's you learn from your competitors, avoid their mistakes and spot areas where you can differentiate yourself.
-For example, if your competitor's website is a bit Silicon Valley Startup 101 then you can market your business as a bit more edgy/amusing/authentic and so on.
+For example, if your competitor's website looks like every other Silicon Vallery startup, then you can market your business as a bit more edgy/amusing/authentic and so on.
 Equally, if your competitor's pricing plan is based on a % cut and yours is based on a set pricing plan consider which customers your approach would appeal to – and target them with your adverts, blog posts and social media.

 Undertake a competitor analysis with an open mind though.
 Not everything your competitors do is lousy!